camaraproject/LocationInsights/README.md

 # LocationInsights

-Repository to describe, develop, document and test the LocationInsights API family
+Repository to describe, develop, document and test the LocationInsights APIs

 ## Scope

 * Service APIs for “LocationInsights” (see APIBacklog.md)
-* It provides the customer with the ability to:
+* It provides the API  Consumer with the ability to:
   * "MostFrequentLocation": validate, in terms of scoring, of the user's expected home area
-  * "DeviceVisitLocation" query the latest visit locations of a device within a given time window
   * NOTE: The scope of this API family should be limited (at least at the first stage) to 4G and 5G.
 * Describe, develop, document and test the APIs (with 1-2 Telcos)
 * Started: May 2024